 At Stratego, our goal is to keep our clients informed about foreign trade matters.
 Staying up-to-date with the latest developments in international trade, economics, and finance is essential for making well-founded decisions.

-This document does not constitute a particular consultation, and therefore, Asesores Stratego SC, is not responsible for the interpretation or application given to it.
+or application given to it.
 The total or partial reproduction of this publication, by any means or procedure, is prohibited without the prior, express and written authorization of the author.
 Any form of unauthorized use will be prosecuted in accordance with the provisions of the Federal Copyright Law.
 We are at your service to answer your questions or comments, for more information on this subject and our services, please contact us at: info@asesores-stratego.com